 One of the ways we regularly replenish ourselves is by entering into the state we call sleep.
 If we are unable to sleep—if we experience insomnia—this is a sign that we are enmeshed in our ego and therefore deeply troubled.
 Since the ego is too predominant, we can’t relinquish ourselves to the involuntary forces of life.
-We are hindered by the ego that won’t let go of the reins.
+Our ego is hindering us by not letting go of the reins.

 We may not be conscious that this is what we’re doing, but nonetheless, we’re doing this.
-If we fear and reject the forces of the Real Self, the automatic and temporary ways we submerge into it are blocked off.
+If we fear and reject the forces of the Real Self, we will block off the automatic and temporary ways we submerge into it.
 Sleep, then, is a state that lets the ego rest from tensions and chores.
 There is a particular strength that we gain from this immersion into the divine ocean of being.
 But if our ego is overactive, sleep can’t come and we miss out on this most primitive and universal form of rejuvenation.